 Amazing Shore Trail Around Logger's Lake

 Joffre Lakes Hike RatingJoffre Lakes is one of the best places to hike in June in and around Whistler.
 The trail to Joffre Lakes seems to emerge from the winter snow sooner than other high elevation hiking trails in Whistler.
-Joffre Lakes Provincial Park can get ridiculously busy in the summer months and June is considerably less chaotic than July and August.
+Joffre Lakes Park can get ridiculously busy in the summer months and June is considerably less chaotic than July and August.
 Still, on a sunny weekend in June, you should set out for the Joffre Lakes trailhead early as you will still see it busy.
-Remember as well that if you plan on camping, you need to reserve online before you go as BC Parks is attempting to control the rising popularity of the Joffre Lakes campsite.
-Day hiking is still free.
+Remember as well that if you plan on camping, you need to reserve online before you go as BC Parks is attempting to control the rising popularity of Joffre Lakes.
+Day hiking is still free, though you have to get a day pass online.
 Parking is also still free, however keep in mind that overflow parking along the highway is no longer allowed.

 Beautiful Joffre Lakes Usually Snow Free in June